 But when you try carrying a “good” heavy tripod sucks, so you go without.

-Don’t make the same mistake, find the best lightweight tripod for your hiking and landscape photography so you can end camera shake, save pack weight, and bring home more of those once in a lifetime dream shots.
+Don’t make the same mistake, find the best lightweight tripod for your hiking and landscape photography so you can bring home more of those once in a lifetime dream shots.

 Don’t have time to read the whole guide right now?